jonocarroll/DFplyr/README.md

 ## S4 Columns

-Support for S4 columns is tentative.
-Printing works, but not yet working with them.
+Support for S4 columns is preliminary.
+Printing works, and a `DataFrame` containing them may be used in verb operations, but the verbs cannot (currently) act directly on them (via `...`)

 ``` r
 d2 <- d